 Because the initial outputs of these charities are so inexpensive (for example, it costs about $5 to purchase and deliver an insecticide-treated net), many people are surprised at how expensive it is to save a life—about $4,500 on average for funding we directed in 2020.1

 We hope that this 2020 example helps illustrate the discrepancy in cost between the initial outputs and the cost to save a life.
 This example does not reflect what we estimate this program's cost to save a life will be in the future.
 We generally expect the cost to save a life to increase over time.

 The cost to save a life for one grant

 Below we’ll explain our 2020 estimate for how $4,500 could save a life in Guinea by funding a net distribution through the Against Malaria Foundation.
 These numbers are based on a $7.2 million grant to AMF we funded in 2020.
 We estimate this grant will provide 1.6 million nets and save about 1,700 lives.
-We chose Guinea for this example because the cost-effectiveness of nets distributed there was close to the average cost-effectiveness of nets AMF distributed with grants from GiveWell’s Maximum Impact Fund and grants from Open Philanthropy in 2020.2
+We chose Guinea for this example because the cost-effectiveness of nets distributed there was close to the average cost-effectiveness of nets AMF distributed with grants from GiveWell’s Top Charities Fund (we updated the name of this fund in September 2022, more information here) and grants from Open Philanthropy in 2020.2

 What $4,500 accomplished with AMF in Guinea3

 |The cost of purchasing and delivering each net is about $4.50,4 so $4,500 in donations can purchase about 1,001 nets.5|

 nets are in use

 |Evidence suggests that not all purchased nets are actually put to use.
 Based on this evidence, we estimate that about 79% of delivered nets are used in practice.
 So about 795 are actually in use as a result of this donation.6|

 |Nets are often used to cover multiple people.
 On average, each net covers 1.8 people, implying that 795 nets in use protect 1,431 people.7|